deebeebolger/deebeebolger.github.io/content/FlowChart-Pages/config-file/index.md

 ---
-title: 1 Create RELAX configuration file
+title: A. Create RELAX configuration file
 summary: Here we describe how the RELAX configuration file is created.
 date: 2024-10-14